OXID-eSales/oxideshop-user-documentation/installation/neu-installation/server-und-systemvoraussetzungen.rst

 Metadata
 --------

-.. todo: #VaL: What is "Metadata"?
+.. todo: #VaL: What is "Metadata"? file format: see dev docu

 Metadata wird in den Versionen 2.0 und 2.1 unterstützt.